TeamNightclipse/DanmakuCore/README.md

 * Small set of defaults as examples, and to provide what everyone will want to create anyway.

 DanmakuCore is currently still in development.
 Once it's in a state where I feel that I can release it I will.
 If you still want to use it, compile it yourself.

+Credits to [Touhou Concealed the Conclusion](https://github.com/danmaq/touhou-ctc-danmakufu) for some assets